The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [ ] Communication with allies via the public segment
 - [ ] Create a task manager to avoid creeps switching tasks halfway through
 - [ ] Make the task manager track and tell creeps what jobs to do
+- [ ] Track remote room attacks from enemy players and run logic to abolish it, defend it, or leave it as is

 ## Flowchart and more information